lsql-csv: A tool for CSV files data querying from the shell with short queries.

 lsql-csv -d: 'p=/etc/passwd g=/etc/group, p.1 g.1, if p.1 in g.4'

 This will print all pairs of users and its group excluding the default group.
-If you know SQL, you can read it as from /etc/passwd P, /etc/group G select P.1, G.1 where P.1 in G.4.
+If you know SQL, you can read it as SELECT P.1, G.1 FROM /etc/passwd P, /etc/group G WHERE G.4 LIKE '%' + P.1 + '%'; with operator LIKE case-sensitive and columns named by their column number.

 How does in work?
 It's one of the basic string level "consist".
-If A is a substring of B, then A in B is true.
+If some string A is a substring of B, then A in B is true.
 Otherwise, it is false.

 And the output?